Practical Applications and uses for Additive Manufacturing

 Research and development in these industries relies heavily on additive manufacturing; being able to create test designs quickly is key and old methods could take a significant amount of time.
 Additive manufacturing allows custom pieces to be created within a much shorter space of time, and also tweaked and modified easily until a production quality piece is achieved.

-It’s not just heavy industry which is looking towards additive manufacturing to change the face of its processes; retailers are increasingly becoming interested in the possibilities which additive manufacturing offers.
+It’s not just heavy industry which is looking towards additive manufacturing applications to change the face of its processes; retailers are increasingly becoming interested in the possibilities which additive manufacturing offers.

 Lifestyle products such as lamps and furniture could be created in far more intricate and unique designs, thanks to the flexibility of design offered.
 It also means that production is economical in much smaller numbers too so offering customers a more personalised selection, or even input into their own designs, is far more cost-effective than in the past.